 self.root_frame.click(x, y)

-When an iframe is clicked, it passes the click through to the child frame, and immediately return afterwards, because iframes capture click events:
+When an iframe is clicked, it passes the click through to the child frame, and immediately returns afterward, because iframes capture click events.
+Note how I subtracted the absolute x and y offsets of the iframe from the (absolute) x and y click positions when recursing into the child frame:

 class Frame: